Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Notes

 - Ham casserole uses bechamel sauce as a creamy sauce added to the dish.
-For this recipe, you will need about 4 cups.
-When preparing the bechamel sauce (which makes about 1 cup), adjust the ingredients as follows:
+See our bechamel sauce recipe for more tips.

 - This casserole can be prepared 2 days before and reheated at 325 degrees for approximately 35 minutes.